 What's going on?

-And basically I'm kind of like you.
+And basically, I'm kind of like you.

-I'm I'm uh you know, all Republican, no Hillary.
+I'm all Republican, no Hillary.

-So I'm gonna vote for uh Trump.
+So I'm going to vote for Trump.

 Well, you want my take.

-I supported Ben Sass for the Senate, and I said, How many times, Linda, on this program?
+I supported Ben Sasse for the Senate, and I said how many times, Linda, on this program, wow, I really like this guy.

 He's a rising star and a real strong, solid conservative voice.

-I'm gonna give you my speculation.
+I'm going to give you my speculation.

-Now, this may be somewhat slanted considering he came up to me in a pretty confrontational way uh when I was at CPAC and accused me of saying something that I had never said, and uh so we had this long exchange, it was pretty well publicized.
+Now, this may be somewhat slanted considering he came up to me in a pretty confrontational way when I was at CPAC and accused me of saying something that I had never said.

-And anyway, I've come to a conclusion here, because he's now working with Romney and Bill Kristol, apparently, and they're flirting with the idea of going third party.
+And anyway, I've come to a conclusion here because he's now working with Romney and Bill Kristol, apparently, and they're flirting with the idea of going third party.

 And if they go third party, I can tell you that that is a guaranteed prescription for Hillary Clinton to be the next president.